joliencremers/joliencremers.github.io/IPC.md

 introduced to make the interpretation of effects from a PN mixed-effects model easier.

-- **Cremers, J.**, Pennings, H.J.M., Mainhard, M.T. & Klugkist, I. (in press).
-Circular Modelling of Circumplex Measurements for Interpersonal Behavior. *Assessment*. [[Full-text]](https://doi.org/10.1080/00273171.2019.1693332)
+- **Cremers, J.**, Pennings, H.J.M., Mainhard, M.T. & Klugkist, I. (in press) Circular Modelling of Circumplex Measurements for Interpersonal Behavior. *Assessment*. [[Full-text]](https://doi.org/10.1177/1073191119858407)

 Application of a PN mixed-effects model to investigate the association between teacher-student interpersonal relations and instructional expertise:

-- van der Lans, R.M, **Cremers, J.**, Klugkist, I. & Zwart, R. (in press).
-How you say what you say: Teachers' interpersonal relations and their instructional quality. *Studies in Educational Evaluation*. [[Full-text]](https://doi.org/10.1016/j.stueduc.2020.100902)
+- van der Lans, R.M, **Cremers, J.**, Klugkist, I. & Zwart, R. (2020) How you say what you say: Teachers' interpersonal relations and their instructional quality. *Studies in Educational Evaluation, 66* [[Full-text]](https://doi.org/10.1016/j.stueduc.2020.100902)

 #### Cylindrical models